SNOmad1/Cardinal-Project/README.md

 ## Contributing

 The best way to contribute code will be to write a [plugin](https://cardinalapps.xyz/plugins).
-The plugin system is currently in development.
+The plugin system is currently in development, check back soon.

 ## Licenses